Phone & Internet In Cuba

 The internet is very limited in Cuba currently, don’t expect to rely on it much.
 In the event you need it, there are a few options:

-- First you’ll have to go to an ETECSA office or a hotel to acquire a wifi card that you refill with money.
-Rate is $2/hr.
+First you’ll have to go to an ETECSA office or a hotel to acquire a wifi card that you refill with money.
+Rate is $1–$2/hr.
 Find one of the open wifi hotspots in Havana.
-For a map of hotspots and more info: havanamyway.com/wifi-hotspots-map-havana/
+For a map of hotspots and more info: havanamyway.com/wifi-hotspots-map-havana/ These hotspots are easy to find just by wandering around Havana—just look for a crowd of people with smartphones and laptops out.

 There are two main phone carriers in Cuba, ETECSA (the national state-owned carrier) and Cubacel.
 You are able to rent a Cubacel SIM card from many of the major airports in Cuba or the nearest ETECSA office in the city.
 You will need to show your passport and you will need to pay CUC 3 per day for this service.
 In order for your phone to be able to use the Cubacel SIM card, it will need to be unlocked and to operate on the 900 MHz frequency.
 You will need to simply top up your phone through purchasing pay-as-you-go Cuban phone cards, which generally retail at CUC 10 or CUC 20 per card.